cajones93/Project1/README.md

 List of used resources for your website (text, images, snippets of code, projects....)
   - Code & Text Content

+  Using a linear gradient to make a background image darker without affecting the text - Arthur Serafim on stackoverflow: https://stackoverflow.com/questions/15765550/darkening-an-image-with-css-in-any-shape

   - Media

     Index Hero-image: Photo by Karolina Kaboompics: https://www.pexels.com/photo/cloth-behind-window-in-darkness-5422603/